barijaona/cntlm-gss/README.md

 This version also includes improvements made by the original author, David Kubicek, between November 2011 and April 2012, which were published at http://svn.awk.cz/cntlm

+It incorporates a few niceties for macOS users.
+It has been adapted to the `clang` compiler, and prefers it over `gcc`.

 It is lighter than the version maintained by Sebastian Matuschka at https://github.com/versat/cntlm.
-It incorporates a few niceties for macOS users.

 Dependency: [Kerberos](http://web.mit.edu/kerberos/).